Deficiency Letter (Securities Law) - Explained

 Table of ContentsWhat is a Deficiency Letter?How is a Deficiency Letter Used?
 Deficiency Letters to Investment AdvisorsAcademic Research on Deficiency Letter

 The Securities and Exchange Commission (SEC) of the United States issues deficiency letters to the registrants of intended public stock offerings when there is some major lapse or mistake in a filing, especially a prospectus.

-A Little More on What is a Deficiency Letter
+How is a Deficiency Letter Used?

 A deficiency letter is issued by the SEC to notify the concerned company that the registration statement doesnt comply with the mandatory federal disclosures.
 This letter recommends making amendments in the filing in order to get it approved.
 The company is expected to address the issues immediately after receiving the letter and notify the SEC of any action taken.
 The letter disrupts the process of registration, and the date of the prospective issuance gets delayed.
-The company doesnt receive the funds on the stipulated date.
+The company doesn't receive the funds on the stipulated date.
 Deficiency letters often come with a stop order notice.
 In such cases, new issues are stopped until the matter gets clearance.

 Deficiency Letters to Investment Advisors